christina-elisha/colltaz-conjecture/README.md

-is the sequence go down eventually? when nnnnnn is even, sequence goes down by nnnnnn/2 when nnnnnn is odd, sequence is wild
+is the sequence go down eventually? when nnnnnn is even, sequence goes down by nnnnnn/2 when nnnnnn is odd, sequence pattern seems not straight. it goes up wildly. prove it will eventually go under nnnnnn will prove Colltaz conjecture.